Little Island at Pier 55: Operation

-The park officially opened on May 21, 2021.
-It ultimately cost $260 million to construct.
-Visitors were asked to book reservations if they wished to visit during the midday.
-The opening of the park coincided with the loosening of pandemic restrictions in New York City, and the resulting heavy traffic led the park's ticket website to crash.
-At the opening of the park, architecture critic Michael Kimmelman wrote for The New York Times that the design concept "is in the theatrical vein of 18th century English garden follies", while Philip Kennicott of The Washington Post wrote that the park "discombobulates many of the ways in which the body physically adapts itself to the pulse of the city".
-The Diller family foundation agreed to fund the upkeep of the park, including programming, for twenty years.
-According to Barry Diller, the foundation's total contribution to the park reaches an estimated figure of $380 million, of which the upkeep costs comprise $120 million.

 Acts scheduled for the Amph's opening season included the American Ballet Theatre.
 During its 2022 season, Little Island hosted a three-week performing-arts festival called The Big Mix.
 By 2023, the park had presented 572 shows and recorded over three million visitors.
 Little Island staff began focusing on creating entirely new shows for the park during the 2024 season; previously, the park's shows had been one-time performances and adaptations of existing shows.
+For the 2026 season, the number of summer performances declined significantly, as Diller wanted to change the types of programs being hosted at Little Island.

+Reception

+At the opening of the park, architecture critic Michael Kimmelman wrote for The New York Times that the design concept "is in the theatrical vein of 18th century English garden follies".
+Philip Kennicott of The Washington Post wrote that the park "discombobulates many of the ways in which the body physically adapts itself to the pulse of the city".
+Alexander Luckmann of Slate magazine described the concept of the park as beneficial but described its existence as being subject to the whims of wealthy backers, a sentiment also expressed by architecture critic Inga Saffron in The New Republic magazine.